Geflut/mainSplitGolds/README.md

 Displays each main split PB, and the corresponding SOB.
 Save the times in "MainSplitGold.txt"

-Launch from your favorite python environement with the command:
+Launch from your favorite python environment with the command:

 python mainSplitGold.py "filePath"